American Gods: Plot summary

 After resting with Mr. Nancy, Shadow remembers a dream where the Hindu god Ganesha told him to "look in the trunk".
 He returns to Lakeside and walks onto the thinning ice toward the car resting there.
 He picks the lock and opens the trunk to find the body of the missing teenager inside.
 He falls through the ice and, while trapped beneath, sees cars from past winters resting on the lake floor.
-Each one presumably has a child locked inside.
+Each one presumably has a child's body locked inside.
 Shadow is saved by Hinzelmann, who takes him to his house and treats him for hypothermia.
 Shadow realizes that Hinzelmann is a god and is also responsible for the children's kidnappings and deaths.
-Hinzelmann explains that he takes one child as a sacrifice each year in exchange for the town's prosperity.
-The townspeople are unaware of this and Hinzelmann's control of the town.
+Hinzelmann explains that he regretfully must take one child as a sacrifice each year in exchange for the town's prosperity.
+The townspeople are unaware of this and Hinzelmann's control of the town as he tries to sacrifice children that no one will greatly miss.
 Shadow thinks of killing Hinzelmann, but finds he cannot as Hinzelmann saved his life.
 However, Chad Mulligan overhears the conversation and shoots Hinzelmann, killing him.
 Shadow and Chad drive away, with Chad guilty to the point of suicide.
-Shadow concludes this is Hinzelmann's influence and not Chad's own will.
+Shadow concludes this is a fail-safe created by Hinzelmann so that whoever killed him would die soon after.
 Using magic, Shadow takes Chad's memory of overhearing Hinzelmann and the killing.
 He leaves Chad and Lakeside behind, understanding that the town's prosperity will likely wither away without Hinzelmann's protection.

 In Iceland, Shadow meets another incarnation of Odin (created by the belief of the original settlers of Iceland), who is much closer than Wednesday to the Odin of mythology.
 Shadow accuses Odin of Wednesday's actions, but Odin retorts: "He was me, yes.
 But I am not him."
 He indicates that Wednesday was the part of him that went with his followers when they traveled to the new world and became corrupted as he was gradually forgotten.
 Shadow gives Wednesday's glass eye to Odin, which Odin places in a leather bag as a keepsake.
 Shadow performs a simple sleight-of-hand coin trick, which delights Odin, who asks for a repeat performance.
-Shadow then performs a small piece of real magic, pulling a golden coin from nowhere, before walking away from the god and out into the world.
+Shadow then performs a small piece of real magic, pulling a golden coin from nowhere like Mad Sweeney did when they first met.
+He then flips the coin up into the air and walks away, wondering if the coin will ever come back down.